- Find a Trail

 Before reaching the marina in Kent Narrows, you must head uphill to cross over the causeway on the parallel US 50, where there is an extremely wide shoulder.
 At the marina, you have a choice: head left to Chesapeake Exploration Center or right to continue along the trail.
 Here, the trail becomes a series of sidewalks and access points to the waterfront and its restaurants and boat slips.

 To reach the start at Terrapin Nature Park from Annapolis, take US 50 east to Exit 37 (the first exit after crossing the Chesapeake Bay Bridge) and turn left onto State Route 8.
 Follow SR 8 to the Chesapeake Bay Business Park and turn left.
 Follow the road to the right around the circle until you come to Terrapin Nature Park.
 There is ample parking and portable toilets are at the trailhead.
-Note that you must purchase and display a Queen Anne's County Beach Permit to leave your vehicle in the park's parking lot.

 To reach Kent Narrows, take US 50 east from Annapolis.
 After crossing the Bay Bridge, travel across Kent Island.
 Cross the Narrows on a bridge and turn left onto SR 835/Kent Narrows Road.
 Parking is to the left under the bridge.

 We started at Terrapin Park & rode the entire trail to Kent Narrows.
 We enjoyed the flat trail.
 At all the road crossings, all motor vehicles stopped for us to cross the street.
 It was a Sunday afternoon & except for the start of the trail and past the high school, the trail was relatively empty.
 We will definitely ride again.